MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-cash-flow-analyses.md

 ## Set up cash flow forecasts
 The **Cash Flow Forecast** chart uses cash flow accounts, cash flow setups, and cash flow forecasts.
 Some are provided, however, you can set up your own by using an assisted setup guide.
 The guide helps you specify things like how often to update the forecast, the accounts to base it on, information about when you pay taxes, and whether to turn on [Azure AI](https://azure.microsoft.com/overview/ai-platform/).

-Cash flow forecasts can use Azure AI to include documents with a due date in the future.
-The result is a more comprehensive prediction.
+Cash flow forecasts can use Azure AI to predict future documents.
+The result is a more comprehensive forecast.
 The connection to Azure AI is already set up for you.
 You just need to turn it on.
-When you sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], a notification displays in a blue bar, and provides a link to the default cash flow setup.
+When you sign in to [!INCLUDE[prod_short](includes/prod_short.md)], a notification displays in a blue bar, and provides a link to the default cash flow setup.
 The notification displays only once.
 If you close it, but decide to turn on Azure AI, you can use the assisted setup guide, or a manual process.

 > [!NOTE]
 >   Alternatively, you can use your own predictive web service.
 For more information, see [Create and use your own predictive web service for cash flow forecasts](#AnchorText).